Clyde to Test 14 Sites for Cause of Child Cancer

-2/17/2012Clyde, Ohio for contamination Monday that could be the source of about 37 childhood cancer cases in the area.
-Most of the sites that were being surveyed were former dumpsites, but were closes for 1970.
-Formulated Products had a vacant lot where hundreds of chemical drums were removed in the 1990s and is believe to be a cause of the outbreak of child cancer since 1996.
-Whirlpool is the largest company in the region of Clyde to be looked at by the EPA.
-They have four separate sites that employ over 3000 people.
+On Monday, the U.S. EPA started to test 14 sites in Clyde, Ohio for contamination that could be source of about 37 childhood cancer cases in the immediate area.
+A majority of the surveyed locales were previously dumpsites, but closed in the 1970s.
+Fomulated Products had a vacant low where hundreds of chemical drums were removed in the 1990s and has been believed to be a cause of the outbreak of child cancer cases since 1996.
+Currently, Whirlpool is the largest company in the region of Clyde and is being investigated by the EPA for violations that have resulted in sick or dying children.

 Post a comment

-Post a Comment to "14 Sites to be Tested in Clyde For Child Cancer Cause"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "Clyde to Test 14 Sites for Cause of Child Cancer"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."